Doctor Who is back in a big way for 2020, with the return of showrunner Chris Chibnall and its first female star, Jodie Whitaker.

 Obviously Doctor Who is a British show, but in recent years BBC America has been better about airing the show as close as it can to the British air date, to minimise piracy.
-That was the same for season 11 - BBC America aired each episode in a regular Sunday evening slot at 8/7c.
+That's the same for season 12 - BBC America is airing each episode in a regular Sunday evening slot at 8/7c.

 That's also what you'll have to do if you want to take advantage of the BBC's to decision to add every episode of the show's modern era so far to iPlayer - so grab a VPN if you know you've missed a few and want to catch up.

 Alternatively, you can stream every episode of the modern show so far on Amazon Prime Video - though that will change soon.
 Warner Bros. has acquired exclusive US streaming rights to the series for HBO Max, so going forward that's where you'll need to go to watch any and all Doctor Who from 2005 onwards.
 That will include season 12 and other new episodes, but only after they're broadcast on BBC America first.